-The place has a reputation for replica goods, or copy goods if you like, and there has been many crackdowns to stamp out copy goods which included brand name bags, watches, shirts and fashion accessories.
+The place has a reputation for replica goods, or copy goods if you like, and there have been many crackdowns to stamp out copy goods which included brand name bags, watches, shirts and fashion accessories.

-Another thing your’e sure to strike when you get there is the touts, often lurking around the doorways or out the front of the market, they’re not shy in getting your attention offering to guide you to where certain products are and most likely to their store inside.
-Most don’t have any bad intentions, they’re just pro-active about getting people too their shop but for a first time visitor they can be really pushy, often intimidating, persistent and mostly annoying.
+Another thing you’re sure to strike when you get there is the touts, often lurking around the doorways or out the front of the market, they’re not shy in getting your attention offering to guide you to where certain products are and most likely to their store inside.
+Most don’t have any bad intentions, they’re just pro-active about getting people to their shop but for a first-time visitor, they can be really pushy, often intimidating, persistent and mostly annoying.
 Best to smile, and clearly and firmly state ‘no need’ and move on.

 People from Hong Kong love to shop here too, although they’ll probably refer to it as Lo Wu Market, as they can get many items here and at Dongmen much cheaper than in HK.

 The 6-floor building is jam-packed with sellers squeezed into small cubicle style shops selling a diverse variety of goods, ranging from electronics to fabrics by the meter.
 The staff at the stores are hungry to sell and won’t let anybody past, especially foreigners, without trying to get your attention and notice what they have to offer.

 Many of the staff speak English, or at least enough to be able to sell their wares.
 If you don’t speak Chinese, you shouldn’t be worried, although, knowing a little lingo can probably help haggle a better deal.

 On the 5th floor, you can also find tailors, for both men and women, beauty parlors and foot masseuses.